-- Copper is second only to Silver for electrical and thermal conductivity
+- High electrical and thermal conductivity that is second only to Silver

-- While Copper does oxidize, its corrosion-resistance can be easily enhanced with plating or coating.
-This can be an important issue in high-frequency applications where “skin-effect” issues must be considered
+- Corrosion-resistant which can be enhanced with plating or coating (important in high-frequency applications where "skin-effect" issues must be considered)

 - Accepts soldering without special preparation or materials